numfocus/gsoc/README.md

 <!--
-This Git repository stores information about NumFOCUS' participation in Google Summer of Code 2025 program and previous editions.
+This Git repository stores information about NumFOCUS' participation in Google Summer of Code program.
 -->

 This Git repository stores information about NumFOCUS'